annotation/text-fabric/docs/Create/Convert.md

         This function will check whether the metadata makes sense and is minimally complete.

+        During node creation the section structure will be watched, and you will be warned if irregularities occur.

         After the creation of the feature data, some extra checks will be performed to see whether the metadata matches the data and vice versa.